Jedediah Smith: Personal characteristics and beliefs

-Jedediah Smith was no ordinary mountain man.
-He had a dry, not raucous, sense of humor and was not known to use the profanity common to his peers.
+Jedediah Smith had a dry, not raucous, sense of humor and was not known to use the profanity common to his peers.
 Smith's immediate family were practicing Christians; his younger brother Benjamin was named after a Methodist circuit preacher, and his letters indicate his own Christian beliefs.
-Although after his death the legend of Smith as a "Bible-toter" and a missionary grew, assertions that he carried a Bible with him in the wilderness have no basis in any accounts by him or his companions, and the only documentation of any public demonstration of faith was a prayer said at the burial of one of the Arikara massacre victims.
-However, neither do those accounts speak of him drinking alcohol to excess or bedding Native American women, indicating he had the discipline often associated with a strict moral code.
+Barton H. Barbour asserted in 2009 that the legend of Smith as a "Bible-toter" and a missionary grew only after his death, and that assertions that he carried a Bible with him in the wilderness have no basis in any accounts by him or his companions.
+Further, that the only documentation of any public demonstration of faith was a prayer said at the burial of one of the Arikara massacre victims.
+However, the 2023 biography, Throne of Grace, indicates Smith to be deeply religious.
+While he rarely attended church, "it was said of him he made the mountaintop his confessional, the forest glade his altar."
+As such, author Tom Clavin describes Smith's life as a kind of parable illustrate God’s munificence to any man willing to keep the Christian faith through the many trials.
+All accounts of Smith describe him as strongly self-controlled, never drinking alcohol to excess or bedding Native American women, indicating he had the discipline often associated with a strict moral code.
 He owned at least two slaves, which conflicted with his northern Methodist upbringing, and his behavior was not always honorable when dealing with those he considered his antagonists.
 He was known to be physically strong, cool under pressure, extremely skilled at surviving in the wild, and possessed extraordinary leadership skills.
 Smith's true character is an enigma open to interpretation.